Finding self-similar behavior in quantum many-body dynamics via persistent homology: Packing relation from bounded total persistence

 In Ref. \cite{Cohen-Steiner2010} the notion of bounded total persistence has been introduced for the persistent homology of sublevel sets of a Lipschitz function $f:M\to \rr$ with certain properties, $M$ being a connected, triangulable and compact metric space.
 For example, Lipschitz functions on the $d$-torus or the plane $[0,L]^d$, $L>0$, have bounded total persistence.
 Given a point cloud $X\subset \rr^d$ such as the $X_\nu(t)$ defined by Eq. (\ref{EqPointCloudComputation}), one can actually derive from the bounded total persistence an upper bound on the number of points in the persistence diagram of the sequence of alpha complexes.
 This upper bound scales with a particular length scale to the power of $-d$.

-A statistical treatment of persistence diagrams is necessary in order to define the asymptotic persistence pair distribution and the corresponding self-similar scaling ansatz.
+A statistical treatment of point clouds and persistence diagrams is necessary in order to define the asymptotic persistence pair distribution and the corresponding self-similar scaling ansatz.
 To this end, functional summaries as described in Sec. \ref{SecFuncSummaries} play a key role.
-Peculiarities arise in the lattice framework.
-In particular, properties of point clouds, persistence diagrams and functional summaries such as self-averaging can be turned rigorous.
+Properties of point clouds, persistence diagrams and functional summaries such as self-averaging in the limit of large volumes can be turned rigorous.

-Eventually, in a statistical approach to the construction of point clouds, alpha complexes and persistence diagrams one can obtain Eq. (\ref{EqPackingRelationAppendix}) from the upper bound on the number of points in persistence diagrams, making use of the lattice framework, ergodicity and a few further properties.
+Eventually, one can obtain Eq. (\ref{EqPackingRelationAppendix}) from the upper bound on the number of points in persistence diagrams.
 Central to the interpretation of Eq. (\ref{EqPackingRelationAppendix}) as describing the packing of homology classes into a constant volume is this upper bound.